Skip to main content

 Plan of Liquidation and Distributions

-The confirmation order approved an amended disclosure statement and confirmed the Fifth Amended Joint Plan of Liquidation.
-Public summaries of the confirmation outcome described a rare distribution profile for a biotech bankruptcy: secured creditors were paid in full, unsecured creditors received full payment with interest, and equity holders received distributions.
-The same summary highlighted opt out third party releases and full releases for officers and directors, indicating the plan incorporated customary release structures alongside the liquidation mechanics.
+The Confirmation Order approved an amended Disclosure Statement and confirmed the Fifth Amended Joint Plan of Liquidation.
+Public summaries of the confirmation outcome said secured creditors were paid in full, unsecured creditors received full payment with interest, and equity holders received distributions.
+The same summary said the plan included opt-out third-party releases and releases for officers and directors.

 Stakeholder classReported recoverySource